 Although these nutrients are essential for our health, they may harm you if you take them in excess while having a urinary tract infection.

 Take potassium for example.

-While it is necessary for heart health and may reduce the risk of kidney stones in older adults, some studies suggest that potassium may worsen some symptoms commonly found in urinary tract infections, such as dysuria (pain and burning sensation while urinating) or urge to urinate (3).
+While it is necessary for heart health and may reduce the risk of kidney stones in older adults, some studies suggest that potassium may worsen some UTI symptoms, such as dysuria (pain and burning sensation while urinating), or urge to urinate (3).

 Bananas are a relatively rich source of this vitamin, and some experts claim that vitamin Ccan be used to prevent recurring infections of the urinary tract.

 Unfortunately, studies have shown no statistically significant effect of vitamin C on reducing the risk of recurring urinary tract infections (4).

 Bananas also contain a lot of fiber, but experts have not investigated its effects on urinary tract infections yet.

 Therefore, we can not recommend increased consumption of fiber in UTIs.